 Internet connectivity is provided by the Corporation for Education Network Initiatives in California (CENIC).
 From their website, "CENIC designs, implements, and operates CalREN, the California Research and Education Network, a high-bandwidth, high-capacity Internet network specially designed to meet the unique requirements of these communities, and to which the vast majority of the state's K-20 educational institutions are connected".

-Moorpark College has a gigabit primary Internet connection and a 45 Mbps backup.
+Moorpark College has a gigabit Internet connection.

 Wireless